About Our School

 Sandi Brueck | Academic Administrator for Special Programs

-In her spare time, she enjoys spending time with her husband, 27-year-old daughter, her daughter's boyfriend, and three dogs.
+In her spare time, she enjoys spending time with her husband, adult daughter, her daughter's boyfriend, and three dogs.
 The family enjoys camping with friends several times during the summer.
 Mrs. Brueck is also an avid reader and often reads to gain more knowledge in serving the teachers who serve our exceptional students.

 Mrs. Brueck's favorite quote is from Maya Angelou: "Do the best you can until you know better.
 Then when you know better, do better."